AbsaOSS/spark-commons/README.md

 ### DataFrameImplicits
 _DataFrameImplicits_ provides methods for transformations on Dataframes

-1. Getting the string of the shown data of a dataframe
+1. Getting the string of the data of the dataframe in similar fashion as the `show` function present them.

     ```scala
           df.dataAsString()